remeh/mehstation/README.md

 ## Developer infos

-mehstation is developed in C with SDL2, glib and SQLite3.
+mehstation is developed in C with SDL2, glib, ffmpeg and SQLite3.
 Please free to contribute and to send any pull requests.

 ## License